nwjs/chromium.src/docs/enterprise/add_new_policy.md

             to tell users that the setting is enforced by the administrator.
 5. Support `dynamic_refresh` if possible.
     -   We strongly encourage developers to make their policies support this attribute.
-It means admin can change the policy value and Chrome will honor the change at run-time wihtout requiring a restart of the browser.
+It means the admin can change the policy value and Chrome will honor the change at run-time without requiring a restart of the browser.
+Chrome OS does not always support non-dynamic profile policies.
-    -   Chrome OS does not always support non-dynamic profile policies.
-Please verify with Chrome OS policy owner if your profile policy does not support dynamic refresh on Chrome OS.
+        Please verify with a Chrome OS policy owner if your profile policy does not support dynamic refresh on Chrome OS.
-    -   Most of time, this requires a [PrefChangeRegistrar](https://cs.chromium.org/chromium/src/components/prefs/pref_change_registrar.h) to listen to the preference change notification.
-And update UI or browser behavior right a way.
+    -   Most of the time, this requires a [PrefChangeRegistrar](https://cs.chromium.org/chromium/src/components/prefs/pref_change_registrar.h) to listen to the preference change notification and update UI or browser behavior right away.
 6. Adding a device policy for Chrome OS.
-    -   Most of policies that are used by browser can be shared by desktop and Chrome OS.
-However, you need few additional steps for device policy on Chrome OS.
+    -   Most policies that are used by the browser can be shared between desktop and Chrome OS.
+However, you need a few additional steps for a device policy on Chrome OS.
         -   Add a message for your policy in `components/policy/proto/chrome_device_policy.proto`.
 Please note that all proto fields are optional.